SageConcerns/alx-system_engineering-devops/0x02-shell_redirections/README.md

 listing a pattern
-searching and displaying lines containing a pattern searching a displaying lines with patterns and some lines after that.
+searching and displaying lines containing a pattern searching a displaying lines with patterns and some lines after that. hidnig lines cotaining a certain phrase displaying all line starting with a letter replacing characters removing the lower and upper case of letters reversing an input displaying and sorting users